Optic pathway glioma

 In large intracranial tumors, symptoms of raised intracranial pressure, focal neurological deficits and hydrocephalus from distortion of the midbrain may also be encountered.

-Most optic pathway gliomas are pilocytic astrocytomas (WHO grade I), although their imaging characteristics are not specific with regard to their histologic features.
+Most optic pathway gliomas are pilocytic astrocytomas (WHO CNS grade 1), although their imaging characteristics are not specific with regard to their histologic features.
 Varying degrees of cystic change and enhancement are demonstrated.
 The tumors may appear smooth, fusiform, eccentric, or lobulated.

 The most widely accepted classification of optic pathway gliomas is the Dodge classification that was first proposed by Dodge et al. in 1958 8.
 The Dodge classification divides these tumors into just three groups based on anatomical localization: